 How the Qantas points reinstatement challenge works

-To get your original Qantas points back, you’ll need to earn at least 2,500 new Qantas points from at least two different sources.
+To get 50% of your Qantas points back, the challenge requires you to earn at least 2,500 new Qantas points from at least two different sources.
 You’ll have six months to complete this challenge from the date that you contacted Qantas to request it.

 The points can be earned from any source including from a credit card, shopping at Woolworths, taking a Qantas flight, Qantas Wine purchases, Qantas Hotels bookings or even Qantas car insurance.
 Importantly, it is not necessary to take a flight – the points can be earned with any of the frequent flyer program’s partners.